 This two mile dog-friendly walk reveals much of Killerton's wider parkland.
 The Plains feature veteran trees, open spaces, wildlife and breathtaking views that are often missed.
-It can muddy in places so unsuitable for pushchairs.
+It can be muddy in places so unsuitable for pushchairs.

 Visitor reception, Stable Block